transloadit/rails-sdk/README.md

 If it doesn't work on one of the officially supported Rubies, please file a bug report.
 Compatibility patches for other Rubies are welcome.

+Support for EOL'd Ruby 1.9.x and Ruby 2.0 has been dropped, please use version 1.2.0 if you need support for older Ruby versions.

 Testing against these versions is performed automatically by [Travis CI](https://travis-ci.org/transloadit/rails-sdk).

 ## License